enarx/enarx/docs/attestation/README.md

 This directory contains information on attestation for the various technologies involved.
 Technologies are listed in alphabetical order.

+Please note that attestation is a deeply technical process and readers should be familiar with some [prerequisite concepts](./prerequisites.md) before reading this document.

 ### Colors

 In process diagrams, colors mean the following: